Facebook groups for compers

 - If you’re requesting to join a group, you’ll be approved more quickly if your profile is set to public and that you have at least one competition on it.

-- To share a comp into a group, look for the share button under a Facebook post, and click or tap it – you can choose to share it in a public group rather than on your timeline.
+- To share a comp into a group, look for the share button under a Facebook post, and click or tap it – you can choose to share it in a public group rather than on your personal profile.

-- Notifications from groups can be overwhelming – to adjust the amount you get (or turn them off completely) click the three dots on the group’s cover photo, then tap Manage Notifications.
-On a mobile device, tap the three dots on the group profile, then Notification Settings.
+- Notifications from groups can be overwhelming – to adjust the amount you get (or turn them off completely) click Joined on the group’s cover photo, then tap Manage Notifications.

 Secret comping groups

 When you’ve been comping for a while you’ll make friends with people who enjoy the same type of competitions as you – it can be a nice idea to start secret (private and hidden) Facebook groups to share competitions, for example radio competitions or Instagram competitions.
 You’ll need to be committed though – these groups only work when every members is keen to share and contribute!